Khyber Pakhtunkhwa Police

-The Khyber Pakhtunkhwa Police, formerly known as the Frontier Police, is the provincial law enforcement agency of Khyber Pakhtunkhwa, Pakistan.
+The Khyber Pakhtunkhwa Police (د خېبر پښتونخوا څارندوی), formerly known as the Frontier Police, is the provincial law enforcement agency of Khyber Pakhtunkhwa, Pakistan.

 History

 British colonial era

 In 1849, the land corresponding to modern-day Khyber Pakhtunkhwa was annexed by the British Raj.
 Initially, the British maintained the policing system of the Mughals and Sikhs throughout most of the region; however, to establish a durable peace and security situation, the Punjab Frontier Force was raised.
 After the Indian Rebellion of 1857, there was no organized police force in British India, and a full-fledged policing system was established under the Commonwealth Police Act of 1861.
 The Act was extended to the Frontier Territory in 1889 and a number of armed personnel were placed at the disposal of the Deputy Commissioner/District Magistrate for police duties.

 Police Act of 1861

 After gaining full control of India the British rulers constituted a Police Commission on 17 August 1860.
 This Commission submitted its report within 22 days with a draft Police Act which was enacted in 1861 and the present Police force came into being.
 This Police Act was drafted on the lines of Irish Constabulary Act and was primarily meant to create a Police force to consolidate and maintain British rule in the region.
 It was absolutely different from the philosophy, duties and objectives of Police forces in Great Britain.

 In 1901, the frontier territory was constituted as a province called the North-West Frontier Province (N-WFP) and placed under the Chief Commissioner control who used to agent to the Governor General of India.
 In this new province, two administrative systems were established: The British territory of the province was divided into five Settled Districts, i.e. Hazara, Peshawar, Kohat, Bannu and Dera Ismail Khan and the territories lying in the North and the West of the settled districts were divided into five Political Agencies, i.e. Khyber, Mohmand, Kurrum, North Waziristan & the South Waziristan Agencies.
 Each Political Agency was under a Political Agent.
 The Settled Districts were under the Inspector General of Police (IGP) of the N-WFP.
 Criminal Courts were established under Code of Criminal Procedure in 1889.
 There was Cantonment Police for the protections of garrisons as well.

 For Political Agencies, different Levies were raised like Samana Rifles, Border Military Police, Chitral Scouts and Kurrum Militia.
 In addition to the Levies, the indigenous Maliki and Khasadari systems were also allowed to continue.
 Samana Rifles and Border Military Police were later merged in 1913 to form a new force – the Frontier Constabulary (FC) was constituted.
 In 1935, Police Training School was established in Hangu.

 After a reasonable time of its introduction and operations on ground, the government of British India appointed a seven-member commission headed by Andrew Henderson Leith Fraser on 9 July 1902 in order to have a detailed review and to recommend possible improvements.
 The Commission recommended limited organizational and procedural modifications.